Welcome to my science based guide to boosting the benefits of flaxseed for weight loss.

-The main argument in favor of using flaxseed for weight loss is its high fiber and low carbohydrate (sugar) content.
+As you'll see, one of the main benefits of eating flaxseed for weight loss is its high fiber and low carbohydrate (sugar) content.

-The biggest benefit of eating flaxseed for weight loss
+The single biggest benefit of eating flaxseed for weight loss

 The first benefit of flaxseed is its high fiber content.